anarkiwi/asid-vice/README.md

 ## Running
 To enable the asid output, use the `-sounddev asid` command line option.
-Select the MIDI port to use with `-soundarg n`, which will open ALSA device `hw:n`.
-0 will open the default port.
+Select the midi port to use with `-soundarg`.
+The list of ports is output when the asid driver is started (either on the command line, or in vice.log) It defaults to port 0, which is usually some internal port.

 ```
 vsid -sounddev asid -soundarg 1 Commando.sid